krhebbar/adaas-sdk/README.md

 # Overview

 The ADaaS (Airdrop-as-a-Service) Library for TypeScript helps developers build Snap-ins that integrate with DevRev’s ADaaS platform.
-This library simplifies the workflow for handling data extraction, event-driven actions, state management, and artifact handling.
+This library simplifies the workflow for handling data extraction and loading, event-driven actions, state management, and artifact handling.

-## Features
+It provides features such as:

 - Type Definitions: Structured types for ADaaS control protocol
-- Event Management: Easily emit events for different extraction phases
+- Event Management: Easily emit events for different extraction or loading phases
 - State Handling: Update and access state in real-time within tasks
-- Artifact Management: Supports batched storage of artifacts (2000 items per batch)
+- Artifact Management: Supports batched storage of artifacts
 - Error & Timeout Support: Error handling and timeout management for long-running tasks

 # Installation